-At the time of writing, Starfield doesn’t have much information about its gameplay other than little hints from studio executives.
-In an interview with The Washington Post, Starfield director Todd Howard summarised it as “Skyrim in space.”
+Prior to this showcase, Starfield didn't have much information about its gameplay other than little hints from studio executives.
+In an interview with The Washington Post, Howard summarised it as "Skyrim in space."
 Bethesda Managing Director Ashley Cheng called it a 'Han Solo simulator.'
 Istvan Pely, the game’s lead artist, apparently dubbed the game's aesthetic as 'NASA punk.'
 So, at the very least, it implies an expansive space adventure with a gritty, futuristic overlay.

 A note on the game's website invites players to 'create any character you want and explore with unparalleled freedom,' which lines up with the character customization and open-world elements advertised in the game.

 In an interview with The Telegraph, Howard highlighted Starfield's level of freedom.
 'We like to put you in a world where we’re not dragging you by the nose and saying you must do X, Y and Z,' he said.
 So that might point to non-linear progression - similar to that seen in The Legend of Zelda: Breath of the Wild – or maybe just little details hidden behind each piece of the world.